castares/django-blog-app/README.md

     Running the development server again should let you access the app on your machine.
 To access the /admin section you will have to create a superuser.

-This App has been created following the [Django Course by Corey Schafer](https://www.youtube.com/watch?v=UmljXZIypDc&list=PL-osiE80TeTtoQCKZ03TU5fNfx2UY6U4p), which I totally recommend if you are starting with Django.
+This App has been created following the [Django Course by Corey Schafer](https://www.youtube.com/watch?v=UmljXZIypDc&list=PL-osiE80TeTtoQCKZ03TU5fNfx2UY6U4p), which I recommend if you are starting with Django.